The Healing And Medicinal Properties Of St. Johns Wort

 Furthermore, it reduces chronic stress hormones, which improves your overall health and wellbeing, as well as cognitive functions.

-St John’s Wort also serves a purpose in relieving menopausal mood swings.
-In fact, it is recommended for women for this purpose, as well as to alleviate premenstrual syndrome.
+Also serves a purpose in relieving menopausal mood swings.
+In fact, it is recommended for women for this purpose.
+As well as to alleviate premenstrual syndrome.

 The chemical ingredients reduce mood swings and anxiety for women experiencing menopause, while reducing the depression, irritation, and severity of cramping that comes with PMS.